nordic-institute/harmony-common/doc/harmony-ap_installation_guide.md

 ### 2.10 Location of Configuration and Generated Passwords

-All AP configuration files are located at `/etc/harmony-ap`.
+All Access Point configuration files are located at `/etc/harmony-ap`.

 During the installation process, multiple random passwords are generated.